Antonedw/teamA2_cheme485_final_project/README.md

 Assuming 8000 operating hours per year and neglecting the small fraction of propane contained in the propylene input stream, the annual net profit for this process is approximately $127,110,932.07. <br>

 The spreadsheet with detailed calculations for the order of magnitude cost estimation is provided [here](https://github.com/Antonedw/teamA2_cheme485_final_project/blob/master/project_costing.xlsx) <br>

+***Assignments for the Final Report*** <br>

+**Letter of Transmission** <br>
+Directions: This is a memorandum (if internal) or a letter (if external) to the appropriate person identifying the report.
+Teh report is actually an enclosure to this letter.
+Remember to refer to teh original memorandum or problem statement.
+In order to get the reader’s attention, writing several sentences summarizing the bottom line is essential.
+You should always sign or initial this memo or letter.
+This letter stands alone.
+It contains no figures or tables, and does not reference any figures or tables contained within the report.

+**Title page** <br>
+title, names, class name and date

+**Abstract or Executive Summary** <br>
+Directions: Either an abstract or an executive summary should convey to the reader, in a rapid and concise manner, what you did, what you conclude, and what you recommend.
+This is for the reader who may not read any further or for the reader who is deciding whether or not to read any further.
+Summarize the bottom line; do not discuss computational details unless they are unique and applicable beyond the report at hand.
+In an executive summary (but not in an abstract), do not be afraid to use a few well chosen graphs, pie charts or histograms to emphasize your important points, but choose these wisely in order to keep the length of the executive summary down.

+These instructions suggest that the contents of the abstract and letter of transmittal are similar.
+Since both sections are supposed to provide a summary of important conclusions, there will be significant repetition of content.
+The abstract usually contains more information than the letter of transmittal.

+**Table of Contents** <br>
+This is only necessary for longer reports.
+At the top of the page, the proper title is “Contents,” not “Table of Contents.”
+Regardless of whether you include a table of contents, all pages of your report should be numbered, preferably at the top right corner or top center (the latter permits easy two-sided copying).
+Number, indent, or otherwise indicate sections, subsections, etc.

+**Introduction** <br>
+This is for the reader who continues past the abstract.
+The introduction is a one or two paragraph summary of what was assigned, what was done, and, (very briefly) how it was done.
+A summary of the constraints on the problem is appropriate, as well as some perspective on the specific problem in the context of the larger business picture.
+There should be no results or conclusions in the Introduction section.

+**Results** <br>
+The following are essential components of a results section:

+Labeled and dated process flow diagram (PFD).
+Stream flow tables.
+These must include temperature, pressure, phase, total mass flow rate, total molar flow rate, and component molar flow rates for each numbered stream.
+Manufacturing cost summary.
+Yearly revenue and expense (income from product sales, expenses for raw materials, utilities [itemized], equipment costs if calculated as an annual cost, personnel, etc.) must be included.
+Investment summary.
+The cost to build and install plant now (if appropriate to goals of the problem).
+This should be itemized by piece of equipment.
+Equipment summary.
+A listing of equipment to be purchased and installed, with specifications required.
+This could be combined with 4. if not too long.

+**Discussion** <br>
+Now you go into more detail.
+This section is for the reader who still wants more information and is willing to read still further.
+Here you discuss the reasons for making choices and the reasons for discarding alternatives.
+This is where you discuss any optimization that was done.
+You might also discuss non routine or unique computational aspects

+**Conclusions** <br>
+Nothing new is presented in this section.
+You should reiterate your important conclusions, which may have already been stated in the abstract, the executive summary, and/or the letter of transmittal.
+Usually these will involve dollars and process modifications.
+Be concise and clear; avoid lengthy paragraphs.
+Once again, remember the bottom line!

+**Recommendations** <br>
+This section includes recommendations for further action and/or further study.
+If there are few conclusions and recommendations, these two sections can be combined.
+Avoid recommendations that are “pie in the sky,” like finding a better catalyst.

+**References** <br>